Mohab2000/Udacity-Fullstack/documentation/pipeline.md

 -I pushed the code to my github account
--Registered at CIRCLE CI and linked my account with github -Lastly, I could access all the projects in github through CIRCLE CI
+-Registered at CIRCLE CI and linked my account with github -Lastly, I could access all the projects in github through CIRCLE CI -CircleCI pipelines are the highest-level unit of work, encompassing a project's full . circleci/config. yml file

 ### Why Circle CI?